Elf-Man

-Elf-Man is a direct-to-video Christmas family comedy film starring Jason Acuña as the title character.
+Elf-Man is a direct-to-video Christmas superhero comedy film starring Jason Acuña as the title character.
 It is distributed by Anchor Bay Entertainment and was released in United States, the United Kingdom, Australia and New Zealand on December 4, 2012.
 Worldwide sales by Vision Films.

 Plot

-When Santa Claus leaves an Elf behind on Christmas Eve, the Harper kids help him realize that he's the super-hero Elf-Man.
+When Santa Claus leaves an elf behind on Christmas Eve, the Harper kids help him realize that he's the super-hero Elf-Man.
 Together they must save their Dad's new invention from a bumbling gang of thieves, and enjoy the best Christmas ever.